Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 Caption Pro Web

-Caption Pro Web offers most of the features of its desktop cousin Caption Pro, notably 2-part captioning, and the ability to edit already captioned images, but only operates on single images.
+Caption Pro Web offers most of the features of its desktop cousin Caption Pro, notably 2-part captioning, and the ability to edit already captioned images, but only operates on single JPEG images less than 10 MBytes in size.
 It is free, but it asks users to purchase a license to hide a nag screen and remove a product label from the caption bar.
 Caption Pro Web has options to select images from the Web or to paste images for captioning from the clipboard.
-It has a separate mobile interface which is reasonably well designed.
+It offers several advantages over AddText: captions can be of unlimited length and can be edited after application.
+Double-byte characters (such as are used East Asian languages) are supported but not emojis.
+Sizing is fully automatic and sub-captions can be left-justified as well as centered.
+All pixels in the original image are preserved, as the caption is written below the input image.
 When using a mobile device, local images can be selected from (and downloaded into) device image storage.
 Remote access to the Caption Pro application via a server is available on request for non-Windows devices.
 The server application is integrated with Dropbox to automatically return captioned images.

 ImgFlip is more like a photo sharing site than a web application.
 It is dedicated to meme creation, either by allowing you to modify existing ones, or creating a new one from scratch by putting text at the top and bottom of images.
 If you rate yourself as a meme creator, your memes can be picked up from here by anyone browsing the site.
 Upload speed is very fast, but image orientation is sometimes incorrect.
 You can vote for images and compete to be featured on the homepage.
 ImgFlip stores memes, but only if they get enough votes.
 Downloaded files carry a small watermark, which can be removed in the Pro Version, which costs US$9.95 per month and offers additional functionality, including personal storage of your memes.